The Covenant in depth

 Example 2: The estate of a deceased Service person or veteran may be eligible for an Inheritance Tax exemption.
 This is if the cause of death is found to be Service attributable.
 For more information, see Covenant support for the Bereaved.

-An appropriate group in the Armed Forces community receives special provision if they are eligible for goods or services that aren’t available to a comparable group in the UK general population and the rest of the Armed Forces community.
+Those sacrificing the most receive special provision if they are eligible for goods or services that aren’t available to a comparable group in the general population and the rest of the Armed Forces community.

 Example 3: The NHS’s Integrated Personal Commissioning for Veterans Framework (IPC4V) is a personalised care approach for a very small number of veterans with complex and enduring physical, neurological and mental health conditions resulting from injury whilst in Service.
 The bespoke care they receive ensures they are effectively supported as they transition to civilian life and beyond.